AugmenTab/AugmenTab/auditor/README.md

 So instead, this looks at every commit I've ever made and finds the sum total of insertions and deletions on a per-language basis.
 This will run on a nightly basis to keep the information reasonably up-to-date.
 Using this data, I intend to present more accurate data on myself as a developer, for whatever interested parties might be seeking it out.

+To-Do:
+- Use commit metrics to make a stats card to reference in the repo `README`.
+- Write script to run this job every night and commit/push the results at 2 am (local time).

+Some improvement ideas:
+- Take a list of repository paths in the config rather than assuming all repos will be in a single parent directory.
+- Write an example script for the cron job.
+- If it ever sees any use, consider adding themes and arguments to fine-tune the presentation of and data on the card.